 The chances of getting a good outcome are diminished if you are fragile.
-DNR orders are usually applicable for those suffering from terminal illness or debilitating disease and the very elderly.
+DNR orders are usually applicable for those suffering from a terminal illness or debilitating disease and the very elderly.
 In such cases, the performance of CPR may not be as beneficial.

 It is quite difficult to decide on choosing a DNR order.
 It is important to take time and think over it while considering the points outlined above.
-Taking a course like BLS for healthcare providers would be very beneficial for you to understand matters pertaining the process of CPR better.
+Taking a course like BLS for healthcare providers would be very beneficial for you to understand matters pertaining to the process of CPR better.